 Day 1: Mount Nebo, Madaba

-On this first day, you can visit the biblical site of Mount Nebo and the archaeologically significant city of Madaba.
+On the first day of the Jordan travel itinerary, you can visit the biblical site of Mount Nebo and the archaeologically significant city of Madaba.

 Mount Nebo